Rayologist/url-shortener/README.md

 ---

-## How I implement an URL shortener
+## How I implemented an URL shortener

 ### 1. Shortened URL length